“And they were all filled with the Holy Spirit and began to speak with other tongues.” Acts 2:4

 A Time of Celebration

-The chances that Jesus’ death and resurrection and the gift of the Holy Spirit all falling on the three most important Jewish springtime holidays have been calculated as more than 1 in 48 million.
+The chances that Jesus’ death and resurrection and the gift of the Holy Spirit all falling on three important Jewish springtime holidays have been calculated as more than 1 in 48 million.
 Yet, we know nothing God does is a coincidence.
-It’s all meant as a reason to exalt the Lord for the praise of His glory.
+It is all meant as a reason to exalt the Lord for the praise of His glory.

 Further Reading